 Associate professor in Social work

 My research is primarily focused on social policy and especially related to poverty, marginalization and social benefits.
 I am principal supervisor for PhD student Elinn Leo Sandberg.
-We conduct joint research studies on the development of food poverty and receipt and distribution of food aid from civil society organizations to poor citizens.
+We conduct joint research studies on the development of food poverty and receipt and distribution of food aid from civil society organizations to poor citizens in the research project “Food Aid from Civil Society”.
+I also conduct a research study together with Rickard Ulmestig in the project “Employers in municipal activation for the unemployed” at Linnaeus University.
 I am also supervisor för Amanda Börjeson-Hedman focusing on labour market activation related to housing.

-I was until recently living in Riyadh (duration 2015-2019) where I have been working for The World Bank with research on youth employment and developing social protection for poor focusing on creating evidence-based policies for increased employment in Saudi Arabia among women and poor citizens.
+I was living in Riyadh from 2015-2019 where I was working for The World Bank with research on youth and female employment and developing social protection for poor focusing on creating evidence-based policies for increased employment in Saudi Arabia among women and poor citizens.
 I was also working for Lund University during this period abroad.

 I was 2013-2016 Head of Research for EconSec, Lund University Economic Security Institute, a cross-disciplinary research institute focusing on studies of the impact on economic security for individuals and society related to the increasing use of credit and debts.
 During 2014-15 I was leading an Advanced Study Group at the Pufendorf Institute for Advanced Studies, Lund University, with this cross-disciplinary research group and were also a member of the research group that was awarded a Theme research postion during 2016 working with the research project "Credit society" at this institute.